About the Environmental Kinship Guide

 amanda.higgins@xtra.co.nz

-• Dr. Anne Meade
+• Anne Meade

 PhD (Te Herenga Waka/Victoria University of Wellington), researcher, author, policy developer; and Co-Founder and Pedagogical Leader at Daisies Early Education & Care Centre, Wellington, New Zealand.